-Under the Gold Purchase Agreement, on the Closing Date Sandstorm provided the Company with US\$37.5 million and in exchange Bear Creek will sell to Sandstorm 600 ounces of refined gold per month for 42 months (a total of 25,200 ounces) at a price equal to 7.5% of the spot gold price at the time of delivery.
+Under the Gold Purchase Agreement, on the Closing Date Sandstorm provided the Company with US\$37.5 million and in exchange Bear Creek agreed to sell to Sandstorm 600 ounces of refined gold per month for 42 months (a total of 25,200 ounces) at a price equal to 7.5% of the spot gold price at the time of delivery.
 Thereafter, the Company will sell to Sandstorm 4.4% of gold produced by the Mercedes Mine at a price equal to 25% of the spot price at the time of delivery.
-Sandstorm was also granted a right of first refusal on any royalties, streams or similar transactions with respect to production from the Mercedes Mine.
+Sandstorm was also

-- On the Closing Date, Sandstorm paid the Company US\$22.5 million (the "Principal Amount") to subscribe for a 6%, three-year Convertible Debenture.
+- granted a right of first refusal on any royalties, streams or similar transactions with respect to production from the Mercedes Mine. - On the Closing Date, Sandstorm paid the Company US\$22.5 million (the "Principal Amount") to subscribe for a 6%, three-year Convertible Debenture.
 Interest is paid quarterly on the outstanding Principal Amount.
 The Principal Amount may be reduced by conversion of debt to common shares of the Company during the term.
 Otherwise, the Principal Amount is due on the third anniversary of closing (the "Maturity Date").
 At Sandstorm's election, the Principal Amount may be converted, in whole or in part, into common shares of the Company at any time prior to the Maturity Date at a conversion price of C\$1.51.
-The Indebtedness under this Convertible Debenture may be prepaid in whole or in part prior to the Maturity Date at the Company's option at any time for an amount equal to the sum of the amount of the Principal Amount being prepaid or redeemed, and accrued interest to the date fixed for early redemption in respect of such amount. - At December 31, 2021, the Company recognized an impairment loss of US\$0.95 million on The Maria Jose net smelter return royalty.
-The project owner's exploration efforts did not find economic mineralization and it is uncertain that future exploration will change this.
+The Indebtedness under this Convertible Debenture may be prepaid in whole or in part prior to the Maturity Date at the Company's option at any time for an amount equal to the sum of the amount of the Principal Amount being prepaid or redeemed, and accrued interest to the date fixed for early redemption in respect of such amount.